-godhelpthechild As expected from Toni Morrison’s books, this is a short (but disturbing) novel about a young woman trying to come to terms with her identity as a black woman.
+As expected from Toni Morrison’s books, this is a short (but disturbing) novel about a young woman trying to accept her identity as a black woman.

-However, on the inside, she is unable to come to terms with a loveless childhood.
-Her father abandons the family when she was a child, and her mother (who is black but does not look it) cannot accept her daughter’s high black complexion.
+However, inside, she cannot accept a loveless childhood.
+Her father abandoned the family when she was a child, and her mother (who is black but does not look it) cannot accept her daughter’s high black complexion.

-To win her mother’s love, Bride does something terrible as a child leaving her a guilt-ridden and miserable adult.
-She seems to find a stable relationship with her boyfriend Booker, but he is also facing demons from his past.
+To win her mother’s love, Bride does something terrible as a child, leaving her a guilt-ridden and miserable adult.
+She seems to find a stable relationship with her boyfriend, Booker, but he also faces demons from his past.

-Will the two be able to overcome their issues and forge a new life ahead?
+Will the two overcome their issues and forge a new life ahead?

 My Thoughts

-This is probably the most contemporary book of Morrison’s that I have read.
+This is probably Morrison’s most contemporary book.
 It’s also possibly the one with the least magical realistic quality that I have come to expect from her, which was a bit of a disappointment.
-But it is also the easiest of her books that I have read, and also the most optimistic, I might add.
+But it is also the easiest of her books and also the most optimistic, I might add.

 At the heart of the story is the issue of self-love based on self-appearance.
-Because Bride is black, significantly darker than her mother who can pass of as white, she faces a lot of discrimination as a child.
+Because Bride is black, significantly darker than her mother, who can pass off as white, she faces a lot of discrimination as a child.
 The most hurtful is the discrimination by her mother, who stays aloof and unloving most of the time.
 The most damning indictment is the discrimination based on skin color by colored people themselves.
-This is familiar ground for Morrison who talks about this exact issue in her first book – The Bluest Eye.
+This is familiar ground for Morrison, who discusses this issue in her first book – The Bluest Eye.

 What I liked in the book is how deceptively simple it is on the surface while at the same time covering so much moral ground.
-All the characters in the book were drawn quickly yet masterfully, and I felt I knew them very well in spite of the fact that only a few pages are devoted to some of them.
+All the characters in the book were drawn quickly yet masterfully, and I felt I knew them very well even though only a few pages are devoted to some of them.

 They are all problematic in some way or the other.
-The most problematic character is the main character Bride herself.
-I thought it was interesting how complex she was – sometimes coming off very naïve, dumb, and weak, at other times, compassionate and understanding, at other times very self-perceptive.
+The most problematic character is the main character, Bride herself.
+I thought it was interesting how complex she was – sometimes coming off as very naïve, dumb, and weak, at other times, compassionate and understanding, and at other times very self-perceptive.
 None of the characters in the book can be described in simple terms.
-Even Bride’s mother who throughout comes across as hard and cold gets a chance to have the last word at the end of the book, and we can see how she might have perceived the situation:
+Even Bride’s mother, who throughout comes across as hard and cold, gets a chance to have the last word at the end of the book, and we can see how she might have perceived the situation:

 Oh, yeah, I feel bad sometimes about how I treated Lula Ann when she was little.
 But you have to understand: I had to protect her.
 She didn’t know the world.
 There was no point in being tough or sassy even when you were right.